flowable/flowable-training-getting-started/README.md

 mvn -s settings-flowable.xml clean package
 ```

-## Running Flowable with a Database & Elasticsearch
+## Optional: Running Flowable with a Database & Elasticsearch

 For a more production-ready setup, use a dedicated Postgres and Elasticsearch setup instead of the default H2 database.